Hawk the Slayer: Sequels

 The producers wanted to make multiple sequels.
 In a 1980 interview, Marcel said, "I'll be going on a trip looking for locations for the next one.
 Whether ITC does it or not, we will be making Hawk the Destroyer in February [1981]".
 The film was never made, however.

 In 2015, a film titled Hawk the Hunter was reported to be in development with a $5 million budget, partially crowdfunded via Kickstarter.
 Marcel said that the movie would be a prequel, exploring the origins of Hawk and Voltan, and the idea that there was more than one magical stone.
 He also planned a television series titled Hawk the Destroyer, and a video game by British developer Rebellion Developments was slated to be produced.
 The fundraiser was unsuccessful, however.
 In 2017, a message was posted to the official Facebook page of the sequel, stating, "Hawk the Hunter has been left behind as a distant dream."

 RiffTrax version

 RiffTrax released a version of the film with a humorous commentary track on video on demand on October 16, 2014.

-Comic

-In 2022, a Hawk the Slayer comic was published in supplements to Judge Dredd Megazine #440–#444, and separately as a limited series.
-The story takes place after the events of the film.
-The comic was written by Garth Ennis and features art by Henry Flint.